peteroupc/peteroupc.github.io/graphicsapi.md

     - Rectangles whose edges have integer coordinates, and ellipses that are tightly contained in them.
     - Polygons with integer coordinates and even/odd or nonzero winding order.
 The API can choose to support arbitrary polygons, convex polygons only, or monotone-vertical polygons only.[^6]
 - Drawing simple outlines of line segments with a solid color, supporting only integer coordinates.[^4]
-- Flood filling colored areas of an image.
+- Flood filling colored areas of an image.[^11]
 - Optionally:
-    - "Inverting" the colors or color indices of an image's rectangular area (whose edges have integer coordinates).
+    - "Inverting" the colors or color indices of an image within a rectangular area (whose edges have integer coordinates).
     - Drawing simple outlines of elliptical arcs with a solid color, supporting only integer coordinates.[^4], [^7]

 The following is not included in either API.